 Long Beach, CA 90840-5609

-Please enter your name, address, and phone in the body of the e-mail message when requesting information or to be placed on the mailing list.
+Please enter your name, address, and phone in the body of the e-mail message to be placed on the mailing list.

-California State University, Long Beach (CSULB) President F. King Alexander has announced a $1 million endowment from the Bernard Osher Foundation in support of the campus’ Osher Lifelong Learning Institute (OLLI at CSULB), located in the College of Health and Human Services.
+A $1 million endowment from the Bernard Osher Foundation was given in support of the campus’ Osher Lifelong Learning Institute (OLLI at CSULB), located in the College of Health and Human Services.

 “This endowment is a tribute to our members who volunteer their time to make OLLI at CSULB a dynamic learning environment for mature adults; and to the College of Health and Human Services’ visionary leaders over the past 15 years who have seen value in promoting lifelong learning and in mingling generations on a university campus,” said Barbara White, CSULB faculty member and executive director of OLLI at CSULB.